Obamacare simplified: 961 pages to one paragraph

 The argument "but you already pay premiums for sick people" does not count.
 It's actually that premiums pay for those who aren't so sick that the insurance company will lose money.
 It's different if a person already had a policy, because the insurance company's actuaries already factored the person in.
 If you've had years of cancer treatments, no actuary would take a risk, because you're a guaranteed loss.
 Some will say that it's "cold" to deny someone treatment by not giving a policy because of pre-existing conditions.
 In fact, an insurance company is not denying the treatment, for which a person can try to find other means.
 The type of charity I prefer is when some local kid needs an operation, and the family prays they can raise the money by fliers and word of mouth.
 What's actually "cold" is forcing a company to lose money, or make its other customers pay more.
 If the company can't charge more to its other clients, then workers get paid less, and some may be laid off while others' efficiency is squeezed.

-Even as a teenager, simple logic made it evident that legislation against so-called "drive-by births" necessarily meant higher insurance premiums.
+Even when I was a teenager, simple logic made it evident that legislation against so-called "drive-by births" necessarily meant higher insurance premiums.
 A mother with insurance and her newborn stay in the hospital longer, the hospital bills the insurance company, and the insurance company pays out more.
 Or, a mother paying cash and her newborn stay in the hospital longer, and the hospital bills them more because the first mother's insurance company is balking.
 "So let's just have the government stop the hospitals and insurers from billing more!" people think.
 Do they think their grocery stores, clothes retailers and auto mechanics don't raise prices when their operating expenses do?
 Or do they think "higher taxes on the rich" will pay for it?

 Economies work the way they do because production is finite (in fact, economics is simply the study of what people produce and why).
 Putting aside the immorality of seizing people's property, as I've explained since the very beginning of my blog, taxing "the rich" just means they have less to spend on other things.
 People of lower incomes might get "tax credits" that are "paid for" by "higher taxes" on high incomes, but it will be exactly offset by "the rich" spending less on all sorts of products, especially luxury products.
 This means companies will have reduced sales, requiring them to cut back on employees' hours or simply employees.
 Most Americans are just too ignorant to realize this, instead wanting to believe in a mythology that somehow it only takes a "brave" politician to make companies "do the right thing."